gcharot/Zabbix/zjstat/README.md

 * PERM USED

 Memory stats are send through zabbix_sender in order to make sure all data are sent in the same time interval.
 If you want to return more stats, you can easily add your own data, see [I need more memory stats](#i-need-more-memory-stats) section.
+However if you need very detailed stats it might be a better idea to use a JMX interface instead.

 ## Limitations / TODO